Skip to main content

 This creates one metric for each property, with the last reported value for each reporting period:

-• device-color.latest: Latest value of this string property.
+• device-color.latest: the latest value of this string property.

-• first-boot-time.latest: Latest value of this numeric property.
+• first-boot-time.latest: the latest value of this numeric property.

 info